M-63 (Michigan highway): Route description

-M-63 begins at the intersection of Niles, Scottdale and Miners roads southwest of St. Joseph in Royalton Township.
+M-63 begins at the intersection of Niles, Scottdale and Miners roads southeast of St. Joseph in Royalton Township.
 M-139 runs on Niles Road northwest from Berrien Springs to this point and on Scottdale Road north of the intersection.
 M-63 follows Miners Road west and then Niles Road northwest of the junction, parallel to the St. Joseph River through residential areas on the outskirts of the twin cities.
 The highway meets Interstate 94 (I-94) at the latter's exit 27 and continues through St. Joseph Township to the city of St. Joseph.
 In the city, after Washington Avenue, Niles Road becomes Niles Avenue and turns north.
 As part of its maintenance duties, the MDOT tracks traffic volumes on the state highways in a metric called average annual daily traffic (AADT), which is a calculation of the average traffic level for any day of a year.
 The roadway segment along Niles Avenue north of the Napier Avenue intersection in 2009 had the highest traffic levels along all of M-63 at 22,263 vehicles.

 At Main Street, Niles Avenue ends, and M-63 joins Business Loop I-94 (BL I-94) on Main Street into and through the downtown business district.
 The two highways continue together running concurrently to Ship and Port streets.
 These two streets form a one-way pair running east to carry BL I-94 to and from a separate bridge over the St. Joseph River.
 M-63 continues along Main Street across the river into Benton Harbor, Michigan where it follows the Lake Michigan shoreline along a short expressway segment.
 The trunkline exits Benton Harbor near the headquarters of the Whirlpool Corporation.
 North of town, the highway provides access to many lakeshore properties north of Benton Harbor at it continues northeasterly along the shoreline to the community of Lake Michigan Beach.
 When the highway meets Hagar Shore Road, M-63 turns east along that roadway to an interchange with I-196/US 31.
 The shoreline roadway continues northeast as A-2 (Blue Star Highway) while M-63 terminates at an interchange with I-196/US 31.
 This northernmost segment of the highway had the lowest AADT measurement in 2009 when calculated by MDOT at 2,855 vehicles.

 Various highways in the United States are listed as a part of the National Highway System (NHS), a system of roads important to the nation's economy, defense, and mobility.
 M-63 has been listed as a part of the NHS from its southern terminus to the northern junction with BL I-94 in St. Joseph.
 As the closest state highway to Lake Michigan in the area, M-63 from the southern junction with BL I-94 to its northern terminus has been used as a part of the Lake Michigan Circle Tour, a tourist route that circles Lake Michigan.